realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module4/README.md

 Forking: A way of creating a copy of the given repository so that it belongs to our user

 Indirect merges: GitHub can merge a pull request automatically if the head branch is directly or indirectly merged into the base branch externally

+Issue tracker (bug tracker): A tracker that shows tasks that need to be done, the state they're in and who's working on them